jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 < Then I convert that to a containment structure. >

-< Now I somehow have to place the two produced pictures inside each other. >
+< Now I somehow might place the two produced pictures inside each other. >

 < I just don’t know what the use of it is.
 The concepts of containment and lines between references to the same object are not interchangeable: one is about how one object refers to the other, the other is about indicating  which are the same objects. >